adeolapure/SparkJob/README.md

 script: scripts/index_es_bulk.sh

 You will need jq to run the script.
-It's used to get the json file in the proper bulk api format for indexing into the elastic searcher.
+It's used to get the json file in the proper bulk api format for indexing into the elastic server.

 https://stedolan.github.io/jq/

 To install: